-I definitely like wiseass with a capital “W.” So, I am suitably impressed with the “Deadpool” super(anti)hero movie.
-Actually, I’m only impressed with Ryan Reynolds as the title character.
-He is just a young, violent Rodney Dangerfield armed instead of mother-in-law jokes with snarky comments during his most perilous situations (such as pressing a car’s cigarette lighter – remember those? – to a bad guy’s forehead to torment him).
-Reynolds machineguns the one-liners out like Rodney dealing rimshots.
+I thoroughly enjoy wiseass with a capital “W” on the big screen.
+So, I am suitably impressed with the “Deadpool” super(anti)hero movie.
+Most accurately, I’m only impressed with Ryan Reynolds as the title character.
+He is just a young, violent Rodney Dangerfield armed with snarky comments during his most perilous situations (such as after pressing a car’s cigarette lighter – remember those? – to a bad guy’s forehead and then sticking it in the guy’s mouth).
+Reynolds machineguns out the one-liners like Rodney dealing out rimshot jokes.
 Bah dah dum!
-To my eye, there isn’t much in the way of story here, but “Deadpool” is a tour-de-force for Reynolds with his quips and, as an ongoing treat, the CGI making it a visually exciting film.
+To my eye, there isn’t much in the way of story here, but “Deadpool” is a tour-de-force for Reynolds with his quips as an ongoing treat and CGI making it a visually exciting film.

 (2016; 108 minutes; rated R; directed by Tim Miller and starring Ryan Reynolds, Morena Baccarin, Leslie Uggams)

 FORGET SUPERHERO, I LIKE SUPER-SNARKY!

 (NOTE: I expanded this review slightly with a little more opinion and trivia and the updating of links on June 16, 2018.)